 We’re committed to making your visit at Sundew Day Surgery as comfortable and pleasant as possible.
 Your doctor will arrange the date of your admission, explain your procedure and guide you through the consent form.
-You will then need to complete your Patient Details forms at least seven days before your admission date.
-You can access our Online Admission form via the link above.
+Please bring this with you on the day of your admission.
+Before giving your consent to the procedure, make sure you have received as much information as you require to make this decision.

 Depending on your surgeon’s instructions to the hospital, someone from our team will be in touch to confirm your admission time.

 Please read through the information below to properly prepare for your surgery.
-You can also download a copy of our patient information brochures below.
+You can also download a copy of our patient information brochure below.